Financial Aid

 Return of Title IV Funds Policy

-If a recipient of Title IV funds withdraws from the University or will be out of attendance for over 45 calendar days, the amount of Title IV assistance earned by the student must be determined.
-If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned.
+If a recipient of Title IV funds withdraws from the University or will be out of attendance for over 45 calendar days, the amount of Title IV assistance earned by the student must be re-calculated by the financial aid counselor.
+If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned to the Federal Direct Loan program.

 Conversely, if the amount earned is greater, the student may be eligible for a post-withdrawal disbursement.
 The Office of Financial Aid will notify the student in writing, of their eligibility for a post-withdrawal disbursement if a student is deemed eligible.